June in Basel used to mean two parallel pilgrimages.

 Design Miami Basel mattered because it made collectible furniture legible during the world's most important art week.

 Even without the original tent, June Basel remains essential for Asian collectors who furnish residences and institutions with the same seriousness they apply to walls.
-Follow the salons, not the acronym.
+December Miami is where Asian and diaspora art now trades at scale, with reported sales from five figures to $400,000+ on work you may hang beside the Perriand you freighted in June.
+Follow the salons and the Meridians sector, not the acronym.

 Read The Collectors Buying Beyond the Auction Room, Why Art Basel Hong Kong Owns March, and The Asian Grand Tour.